How to Find Growth Rate: Easy Guide with Formulas & Real Examples

 Compound Annual Growth Rate (CAGR)

-The Compound Annual Growth Rate (CAGR) is the smoothing growth rate of a period, supposing that quantity increased at an unvarying compound rate of increase in every year of the period.
+The Compound Annual Growth Rate (CAGR) is the smooth growth rate of a period, assuming that the quantity increased at an unvarying compound rate of increase in every year of the period.
 The answer to this is: Assuming that an investment or measurement increased at a constant rate every year, what would be the constant rate to go from the initial value to the final value?
 The formula is:

 CAGR = [(Ending Value / Beginning Value)^(1/years) – 1] × 100%.